DataStax-Academy/kubecon2020/README.md

 Repairs are a critical anti entropy operation in Cassandra.
 In the past there were many self baked solutions to manage them outside of your main Cassandra Installation.
 In K8ssandra there is a tool called Reaper that will eliminate the need for a custom baked solution.
 Just like K8ssandra makes Cassandra setup easy Reaper makes configuration of repairs even easier.

 Navigate to <YOURADDRESS>:9000 to access the Reaper UI

+Setup a scheduled repair

+Exicute the repair manually

 For more reading visit https://medium.com/rahasak/orchestrate-repairs-with-cassandra-reaper-26094bdb59f6